vishnups1/ai/01-fundamentals/README.md

 **Context Buffer (Conversation Memory)**

-The application or API client handles conversation storage.
-It keeps the complete chat history (user inputs + AI outputs) in memory outside the model.
-For each API request, the application builds a prompt that includes this stored conversation data.
+Applications or API clients maintain the full conversation history (user inputs and AI outputs) in memory, outside the model.
+For each API call, the client constructs a prompt using this stored data.

 **Context Window Capacity (Token Limit)**

-A fixed model characteristic defined by its design and training process.
-It sets the maximum number of tokens the model can handle at once, including:
+This is a fixed property of the model, determined by its architecture and training.
+It defines the maximum number of tokens the model can process at once, including:

 - Input tokens (chat history)
 - Output tokens (AI response)

-Going beyond this limit triggers a "Context length exceeded" error.
+Exceeding this limit results in a "Context length exceeded" error.

 ### 2. Embeddings & Vector Representations